-Migraine associated Vertigo has only been recently recognised, but affects a large number of patients, who until recently had few recognised treatment options.
+Migraine associated Vertigo has only been recently recognised, just in the last few years, but affects a large number of patients, who until recently had few recognised treatment options.
 Clinical trials are underway, but pooling patient experience may help others find treatments that help them.

 Filling in the polls at the end of the page may help establish a database of what works for which patients.